Buying vs Renting School Textbooks – Best Tips

 Buying Used Posses a Risk

-Although buying second hand books from an untrustworthy third-party vendor can save you money, the item you receive may not match the advertised description, and excessive writing or highlighting in a book can be distracting and make it difficult to study or retain information.
+Although buying second hand books online from an untrustworthy third-party vendor can save you money, the item you receive may not match the advertised description, and excessive writing or highlighting in a book can be distracting and make it difficult to study or retain information.

 Highlighting Can Be Expensive

 If you're buying books with the goal of reselling them, avoid underlining or writing in them.
 Marks and highlights may not matter if you sell them to a friend.
 The sale price may drop if you sell them to the college bookstore or an e-commerce site.
 Selling an old used book might be challenging, especially if it's full with marks from your study sessions.

 The Advantages of Renting College Textbooks

 When Renting a Book a Better Idea